 We provide initial informal training on the appropriate ways in which to guide or assist a sight impaired person, together with annual training sessions covering topics such as first aid, wheelchair pushing, and more in-depth sight awareness training.
 We don’t expect our volunteers to come to us as ‘experts’, and we are able to provide the training appropriate for each role and volunteer.

 All our volunteers will be required to have a DBS check.

 HOW MUCH TIME IS INVOLVED?

 This is entirely up to you – it can be a couple of hours a month, or a few hours a week.
 A regular commitment is helpful, but not necessary; volunteers who can help only on an ad-hoc basis are still very much appreciated.

 WHAT DOES A VOLUNTEER DO?

 Our volunteers are involved with all of our activities, with some offering one-to-one support outside of the regular groups.

-Acting as sighted guides for our walking group
+Acting as sighted guides for our excursions, activities and walking group

 Helping with refreshments

 We can pay expenses to cover any mileage incurred.